GingerGraham/linuxDotFiles/docs/README.md

 # Graham Watts Dot File Install

-My personal collection of dot files for Linux and MacOS installs
+My personal collection of dot files for Linux and MacOS installs.
+The primary focus of the tools and utilities here are for tools I primarily use for DevOps and Cloud Engineering.
+With some additional tools development or system administration.

+Tested on MacOS and Linux.

 ## Pre-requisites